-Prem Prakash Panth is a Hindu spiritual and religious organization which was founded by Acharya Pooj Shree 1008 Satguru Swami Teonram Ji Maharaj in Sindh [Pakistan].
+Prem Prakash Panth is a Hindu spiritual and religious organization which was founded by Acharya Pooj Shree 1008 Satguru Swami Teonram Ji Maharaj in Sindh [Undivided India].
 The panth was propagated to India by Satguru Swami Teoonram´s successor, Satguru Swami Sarvanand Ji Maharaj after the partition.

 The panth is focused on spreading the teachings of its founder, Satguru Swami Teonram Ji Maharaj.
 It is also based around the principles of "Sanatan Dharma" which pertains to "devotion towards God".
 The panth also emphasizes the need to do selfless service for the benefit of the common good and the world in general which include but are not limited to the earth, mankind, animals, etc. There are many events organized to help those in need.